 Refundable Tax Credit to Support News Organizations

-This year, the federal government introduced a new refundable tax credit for qualifying news organizations.
+In 2019, the federal government introduced a new refundable tax credit for qualifying news organizations.
 The new measure aims to support Canadian news organizations that produce a wide variety of news and information of interest to Canadians.

 The refundable credit will support labour costs associated with producing original news content and will generally be available to both non-profit and for-profit news organizations.

-The 25-per-cent refundable tax credit on salary or wages is paid to eligible newsroom employees of qualified Canadian journalism organizations.
+The 25-per-cent refundable tax credit on salary or wages is applied to eligible newsroom employees of qualified Canadian journalism organizations (QCJO).
 This will be subject to a cap on labour costs of $55,000 per eligible newsroom employee per year, which will provide a maximum tax credit in respect of eligible labour costs per individual per year of $13,750.
 To qualify for this credit, a QCJO must be a corporation, partnership or trust primarily engaged in the production of original written news content.
 A QCJO carrying on a broadcasting undertaking (as defined in the Broadcasting Act) will not qualify for this credit.
 A QCJO will also not qualify for this credit in a taxation year if it receives funding from the Aid to Publishers component of the Canada Periodical Fund in that taxation year.

 A QCJO that is a corporation will be required to meet the following additional requirements in order to qualify:

 - if it is a public corporation, it must be listed on a stock exchange in Canada and not be controlled by non-Canadian citizens; and

 - if it is a private corporation, it must be at least 75-per-cent owned by Canadian citizens or by public corporations described above.

 For more information on the criteria for the Canadian journalism labour tax credit, go to Guidance on income tax measures to support journalism on the Government of Canada website.